 All active full-time employees shall accrue sick leave monthly up to an unlimited maximum number of working days.
 Sick leave shall not accrue until the end of the first full calendar month of employment.
-An employee starting to work after the first workday of the calendar month shall not have accrued a day of sick leave until the end of the following calendar month.
+An employee starting to work after the first workday of the calendar month shall not have accumulated a day of sick leave until the end of the following calendar month.
 Employees may not borrow against future sick leave before it is earned and accrued.
 Sick leave taken that extends beyond earned sick leave credits shall be charged to vacation leave or to leave without pay.
-Employees may choose to use leave without pay if they have five (5) days or less of accrued sick time.